- Heap Memory

 - Old Generation Collection

-- G1 offers more predictable garbage collection pauses and allows users to specify desired pause targets.
+G1 (G1 GC): The Garbage First collector for large heaps, providing reliable short GC pauses.
+It uses regions to simplify collection, avoiding fragmentation issues.
+G1 offers more predictable garbage collection pauses and allows users to specify desired pause targets.

 java -XX:+PrintCommandLineFlags -version

 Adjusting parameters is possible for a parallel GC:

 -XX:MaxGCPauseMillis=<milliseconds>): Adjusts heap size and other GC parameters to minimize pause time.
 This may increase GC frequency and reduce application throughput.

 -XX:GCTimeRatio=<milliseconds>): A ratio affecting both young and old generation time.
 It adjusts generation sizes to achieve the desired pause targets.